 interface and its

-The following terms are defined in the WHATWG URL standard: [URL]
+The following terms are defined in URL: [URL]

 A number of schemes and protocols are referenced by this specification also: